Juan Carlos I: Later role in Spanish politics

 The victory of the PSOE in 1982 under González marked the effective end of the King's active involvement in Spanish politics.
 González governed for 14 years, longer than any other democratically elected Prime Minister.
 His administration helped consolidate Spanish democracy and thus maintained the stability of the nation.

 On paper, Juan Carlos retained fairly extensive reserve powers.
 He was the guardian of the Constitution and was responsible for ensuring that it was obeyed.
 In practice, since the passage of the Constitution (and especially since 1982), he took a mostly non-partisan and representative role, acting almost entirely on the advice of the government.
 However, he commanded great moral authority as an essential symbol of the country's unity.

 Under the Constitution, the King has immunity from prosecution in matters relating to his official duties.
 Consequently, he exercised most of his powers through the ministers; his acts as King (and not as a citizen) were not valid unless countersigned by a minister, who became politically responsible for the act in question.

 As head of the Spanish state, Juan Carlos "held political power, gave his opinion and exerted his influence in the economic sphere, for example, in the area of company mergers or public policy during the transition period," analyses journalist Ana Pardo.

 The honour of the royal family is specifically protected from insult by the Spanish Penal Code.
 Under this protection, Basque independentist Arnaldo Otegi and cartoonists from El Jueves were tried and punished.

-The King gave an annual speech to the nation on Christmas Eve and was, as King, the commander-in-chief of the Spanish armed forces.
+As king, Juan Carlos gave an annual speech to the nation on Christmas Eve and was commander-in-chief of the Spanish armed forces.